claudegel/sinope-130/README.md

 - neviweb130.set_schedule_mode, to set the schedule mode, manual or auto for TH6500WF or TH6250WF.
 - neviweb130.set_flow_alarm_disable_timer, to disable abnormal fow alarm for a period from 1 sec. to 24 hrs.
-- neviweb130.set_heatcool_setpoint_delta, to set a temperature delta between heating setpoint and cooling setpoint from 1 to 5oC in auto mode for TH6xxxWF.
+- neviweb130.set_heatcool_setpoint_delta, to set a temperature delta between heating setpoint and cooling setpoint from 1 to 5°C in auto mode for TH6xxxWF.
 - neviweb130,set_fan_filter_reminder, to set the delay between each fan filter cleaning from 1 to 12 month, for TH6xxxWF.
-- neviweb130.set_temperature_offset, to adjust temperature sensor from -2 to 2 oC with 0.5oC increment, for TH6xxxWF.
+- neviweb130.set_temperature_offset, to adjust temperature sensor from -2 to 2°C with 0.5°C increment, for TH6xxxWF.
 - neviweb130.set_aux_heating_source, to select which type of auxiliary heating source is in use for TH6xxxWF.
 - neviweb130.set_fan_speed, to set fan speed, on or auto for TH6xxxWF.